Town History

 Trenton Plant & Nova Scotia Power

-The Trenton Plant stands on about 426,000m (105 acres) of land within the boundaries, which are almost 1.6km (1 mile apart at the widest point).
-There are railway tracks throughout the plant.
-The Trenton Plant is currently available for new ownership.
-For more information, please contact the Town of Trenton Municipal Office at 1-902-752-5311 or see our Staff Directory for more detailed contact information.
+The Trenton Plant stood on about 426,000m (105 acres) of land within the boundaries, which are almost 1.6km (1 mile apart at the widest point).
+There were railway tracks throughout the plant.

 The War Wasp, 1917